Welcome to

 ArtWorld Market ALMANAC

-Virtual Art Gallery Growth Declines 25%
+Virtual Art Gallery Decline Continues

 The growth rate of art galleries in the Second Life® world maintained a pattern of long term growth beginning in 2006 that was nearly linear, with a few leveling off periods but no significant decline through 2010, when there were nearly 700 active galleries.
 The statistics are kept by Sasun Steinbeck, creator of the Art Gallery Owners Group.